Azure-Samples/active-directory-verifiable-credentials-dotnet/5-onboard-with-tap/README.md

 Scenarios:
 1) Employee onboarding - You create the new hire user account yourself, using the management portals or other tools outside of the sample.
 In this case the app does not need User/Group.ReadWrite.All permissions.
 2) Employee onboarding - You create the new hire user account in the sample application.
 In this case the app needs User/Group.ReadWrite.All permissions.
-3) Guest onboarding - If you only plan to test Guest Onboarding, then the app only needs User.Invite.All and not the User/Group.ReadWrite.All + UserAuthenticationMethod.ReadWrite.All permissions.
+3) Guest onboarding - If you only plan to test Guest Onboarding, then the app needs User.Invite.All and not the User/Group.ReadWrite.All + UserAuthenticationMethod.ReadWrite.All permissions.

 General steps for registering both of the applications: